 Goopy wants to sing and Bagha would love to play the Dhol(drum).
-They meet accidentally and is helped by King of Ghosts.
+They meet accidentally and are helped by King of Ghosts.
 With newly endowed abilities they land in Kingdom of Shundi where ...
 See full summary »

 Goopy wants to sing and Bagha would love to play the Dhol(drum).
-They meet accidentally and is helped by King of Ghosts.
+They meet accidentally and are helped by King of Ghosts.
 With newly endowed abilities they land in Kingdom of Shundi where their adventure begins.
 Written by

 4 of 4 people found this review helpful.